 The first word of caution in March is to watch the weather, but as soon as the sun starts to shine and temperature reach double figures, it's time to plan your spring lawn regime.

 Equally, March can be unseasonably warm.
 Higher temperatures will encourage growth and you might find your lawn looking untidy.

 Is it too early to mow the lawn in March?

-No, it's not too early.
-March is a good time for your first cut of the year.
-However, mowing frequency should still be quite low in March.
-You may only cut the grass once this month and expect to get back to regular mowing around April.
+No, it's not too early - in fact, many gardeners will choose to trim the lawn on a dry February day if the opportunity arises.
+March is the perfect time for your first cut of the year.
+However, mowing frequency should still be relatively low in March.
+You may only cut the grass once or twice this month and expect to get back to regular mowing around April.

 Although growth should have increased, you should still exercise some caution when lawn mowing at this time of year.
 You still need plenty of height, so keep lawn mower blades on their highest setting.
 This gives the grass blades plenty of chance to soak up sunlight and continue to build their strength which will improve future growth.